mbig/openshiftv2/README_OpenShiftV2.md

 to install the Node.

-Do you want to assign the Node role to osmaster.openshift.hq.nesdis.noaa.doc? (y/n/q/?) y
+Do you want to assign the Node role to osmaster.gmbc.com? (y/n/q/?) y

 Okay.
-Adding the Node role to osmaster.openshift.hq.nesdis.noaa.doc.
+Adding the Node role to osmaster.gmbc.com.

 That's everything we need to know right now for this Node.